 The 2016-2017 season will go down as one of the most successful seasons in the clubs history.
 Whilst Varsity Duathlon was a 3-2 win for Cambridge, Oxford won the Men's Blues and Men's Seconds.
 Tom Lewin was once again crowned champion whilst David Pearson (2nd) and OUTriC debutant Joe Bowness (4th) made up the winning team.
 Megan Wilson won the women's for Cambridge, whilst Lizzie Sandham podiumed for Oxford, a well deserved 2nd place.

 BUCS Triathlon saw 4 athletes achieve the required Full Blue standard of finishing in the top 10%.
-In the men's David Pearson finished 19th, Tom Lewin 25th and in the women's Renee Haver finished 10th, Lucy Farquhar 12th.
-BUCS Triathlon will also be remembered for James Walker's first experience riding a disk wheel.
-A couple of strips of medical tape over the valve hole provided the aerodynamic gains he needed to finish 3rd Oxford, and pick up 2 BUCS points with the team.
+In the mens David Pearson finished 19th, Tom Lewin 25th and in the womens Renee Haver finished 10th, Lucy Farquhar 12th.
+With James Walker finishing 3rd Oxford man the club picked up 2 BUCS points.